 People with a Disability Gain Better Beach Access

 Synopsis: The Safer Beach Access and Experience Program for People with Disabilities and Mobility Issues project.
+People with a disability will have better access to a safe beach environment this summer thanks to a Surf Life Saving Tasmania project.

 Main DigestPeople with a disability will have better access to a safe beach environment this summer thanks to a Surf Life Saving Tasmania project.